kitabomori/kitabomori.github.io/_collections/_diary/practicum-3-reflective-report.md

 <h4>1.
 Difficulty in Understanding Concepts</h4>

 <p>I taught mathematics and English to grade 7.
-The mother tongue of the students is Sindhi, and I couldn't speak it.
+The students' mother tongue is Sindhi, and I couldn't speak it.
 However, the textbooks are in English.
 Using Urdu and English to deliver was a tough task.
 The language barrier made it difficult for some students to understand the concepts being taught.
-To address this, I tried to explain concepts in the simplest terms, which helped some students understand better.
+To address this, I tried to explain the concepts in the simplest terms, which helped some students better understand.
 I also provided additional time and explanations during break time to ensure that every student understood the concepts.</p>

 <h4>2.
 Individual Attention</h4>